jaicab/jaicab.github.io/styleguide/text-scope.md

 ### Embeds

-Usually embeds are given in the form of `iframe` elements.
-If the content is a video, it should be wrapped with a `div` element with the `.c-embed` class.
-This will make the `iframe` responsive, giving it fluid width an a fixed 16:9 aspect ratio.
+For embeds we can reuse the `.c-embed` pattern seen on the [global scope](/styleguide/global-scope/).
+The only difference here is that they will have margins to separate them from the text.
 Here's an example from vimeo:

 <div class="c-embed">
 <iframe src="https://player.vimeo.com/video/118146193" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>